RedHat-Healthcare/iDaaS-Connect/iDaaS-Connect-HL7/README.md

 # iDAAS Connect HL7
-Demonstration for iDAAS Connect HL7. iDAAS-Connect-HL7 specifically ONLY deals with enabling iDAAS to process the healthcare industry standard HL7 based transactions ONLY.
-This demo repository will only demonstrate (ADT, ORM, ORU) while the full repository will support the following HL7 messages (ADT, ORM, ORU, MFN, MDM, PHA, SCH and VXU) from any vendor and any version of HL7 v2.
+Demonstration for iDAAS Connect HL7. iDAAS-Connect-HL7 will support the following HL7 messages (ADT, ORM, ORU, MFN, MDM, PHA, SCH and VXU) from any vendor and any version of HL7 v2.

 ## Add-Ons